spiritinlife/elixir-learning/README.md

 # elixir-learning
-# Follow this project by going to each version, you will have the files needed from the actual old commit of elixir's project and my Readme that explains some stuff probably.
+# Follow this project by going to each tag, you will have the files needed from the actual old commit of elixir's project and my Readme that explains some stuff probably.
+# Tags will follow very simple numbering v0,v1,v2...
+And when we reach a release version of the elixir project then it will be annotated in the tag.
 _______

 # Start research from here
 ## git clone the elixir project and use git checkout with the provided commit tags to jump to history
-# traverse with git log --reverse --ancestry-path 337c3f2d569a42ebd5fcab6fef18c5e012f9be5b..master
+## traverse with git log --reverse --ancestry-path 337c3f2d569a42ebd5fcab6fef18c5e012f9be5b..master
-### `git checkout be7809679c30fb00e98aae58581990d79da0da35`
+## `git checkout be7809679c30fb00e98aae58581990d79da0da35`
-#### Add test suite and start to parse the tree.
+### Add test suite and start to parse the tree.

 https://arifishaq.wordpress.com/2014/01/22/playing-with-leex-and-yeec/
 http://blog.rusty.io/2011/02/08/leex-and-yecc/